LoliTechnologies/Trump-To-Hamster/README.md

 Installation
 ------------

 In Chrome, choose Window > Extensions.
-Drag CloudToButt.crx into the page that appears.
+Drag TrumpToHamster.crx into the page that appears.

 Safari Version
 --------------